-We are determined to improve our facilities and services to make them more accessible to for you.
+We are determined to improve our facilities and services to make them more accessible to you.
 To do so, we have committed to a Minor Works Fund to spend on small improvements.
-In addition, for major works which will provide lifts or access ramps at our stations, we will work with Transport Scotland and other stakeholders in order that we secure necessary funding.
-We will apply to the DfT's Access for All Fund, Scottish Stations Fund and Network Rail Improvement Fund to help us fund our improvement plans.
+In addition, for major works which will provide lifts or access ramps at our stations, we will work with Transport Scotland and other stakeholders to secure necessary funding.
+We will work with Transport Scotland and apply to the DfT's Access for All Fund and also utilise the Scottish Stations Fund to help us fund our improvement plans.

 When planning and delivering these improvements we will work closely with Network Rail (who run the rail infrastructure and own the stations), Regional Transport Partnerships (RTPs), Local Authorities, rail user groups, passenger watchdogs, Mobility and Access Committee for Scotland (MACS), Local Access Panels, Scottish Accessible Transport Alliance (SATA) and other representative bodies and organisations to maximise opportunities.
 We will work with other train operators and the Association of Train Operating Companies (ATOC) to share best practice and develop joint initiatives.
-To help prioritise between schemes we will agree investment criteria which will meet and satisfy the requirements of the Equality Act and other accessibility legislation, and decisions will be informed by the research and mystery shopping that we undertake.
+To help prioritise between schemes we will agree investment criteria which will meet and satisfy the requirements of the Equality Act and other accessibility legislation, and decisions will be informed by the research and mystery shopping that the SEG will undertake.
 We will be working with Network Rail to deliver major accessibility schemes identified for implementation during the Control Period (CP5) 2014-19, which will be funded under the DfT's Access for All programme.
-So far the following stations have been announced for improvement: Blairhill, Elgin, Hamilton Central, Kilmarnock, Kilwinning and Westerton
+The following stations were announced for improvements: Blairhill, Elgin, Hamilton Central, Kilmarnock, Kilwinning and Westerton.
+New footbridges with lifts and stairs will be built at Blairhill, Elgin and Hamilton Central while the remaining stations are awaiting feasibility studies to establish the best option for each location.

-Our plan is to improve facilities in the following areas under Minor Works and below is our outline list; this will be reviewed each year taking into consideration feedback we receive from stakeholders and customer groups:
+Our plan is continue to improve facilities in the following areas under Minor Works and below is our outline list; this will be reviewed each year taking into consideration feedback we receive from stakeholders and customer groups:

 - Accessible toilets

 - Automatic doors

 - Dropped kerbs

 - Highlighted anti-slip stair edges

-- Additional handrails
+- · Additional handrails

 - Small fixed ramps at station entrances

 - Accessible ticket office counters

 - Wayfinding information and signage

-- Additional compliant seating
+- · Additional compliant seating

 - Hearing loops

 - Additional portable ramps

 - Providing additional Blue Badge parking spaces and providing signage

-- Providing wheelchairs for use within selected stations
+- · Providing wheelchairs for use within selected stations

 - Corduroy tactile paving at top and bottom of stairs

 - Marking Drop-off / Pick-up locations

-- Audit Stations for update on Stations Made Easy
+- Audit Stations for update on National Rail Enquiries

-- Replacement and improvement of visible stair nosings
+- · Replacement and improvement of visible stair nosings

 - Contrasting manifestations.

-2. Assistance for passengers
+Assistance for passengers

 It is our aim to provide assistance to you throughout the ScotRail network whether this has been booked in advance or not.
 We will always do our best to help passengers who need assistance at stations even when they have not booked in advance.
 We have staff on-board all of our trains who are trained to check for passengers awaiting assistance.
 They will assist you to board and alight between the platform and train.
-Some of our stations are unstaffed or only staffed for part of the day, in order that we are aware of you being at any of the stations which falls into this category, it may be better to inform us of your travel plans in advance so that our on-train staff are prepared and can look out for you.
+Some of our stations are unstaffed or only staffed for part of the day and in order that we are aware of you being at any of the stations which falls into this category, it may be better for you to inform us of your travel plans in advance so that our on-train staff are prepared and can look out for you.

-Where your local station is unstaffed at the time you want to use it, or is inaccessible to you, we will provide you with an appropriate alternative accessible transport such as a taxi, without extra charge, to take you to the nearest or most convenient accessible station as long as you have a valid rail ticket for that journey.
+Where your local station is unstaffed at the time you want to use it, or is inaccessible to you, we will provide you with an appropriate alternative accessible transport such as a taxi, without extra charge, to take you to the nearest or most convenient accessible station.